Chi Hwan Lee: Career

-Following his postdoctoral training, Lee joined Purdue University as an assistant professor in 2015, and became Leslie A. Geddes Assistant Professor in 2020, and Leslie A. Geddes Associate Professor in 2021.
+Following his postdoctoral training, Lee joined Purdue University as an assistant professor in 2015, and became Leslie A. Geddes Assistant Professor in 2020, Leslie A. Geddes Associate Professor in 2021, and Leslie A. Geddes Professor in 2024.
 Since 2021, he has been serving as Industry Advisory Board (IAB) Professor at Hanyang University.

-Lee has been appointed as a scientific advisor for Omniply Technologies since 2018; as chief technical officer (CTO) of Rescue Biomedical, since 2019; and has also served as chief technical officer (CTO) of Curasis from 2018 to 2021.
+Lee has been appointed as a scientific advisor for Omniply Technologies since 2018 and chief technical officer (CTO) of Rescue Biomedical since 2019 and served as CTO of Curasis from 2018 to 2021.
 He developed and led an international dual MS degree program in the Weldon School of Biomedical Engineering and the School of Mechanical Engineering at Purdue University with Hanyang University.

 Research

 Lee's research is focused on the development of wearable biomedical devices, with particular attention on the scalable production of stretchable sensors in quantities required for clinical testing, and ultimately widespread applications.

 Clinical and healthcare practices

 Lee has made significant contribution towards the development of a skin sensor patch tailored for various human body parts in order to detect clinically important biosignals in real time.

 Lee is also a pioneer in the development of a soft patch featured with miniaturized functional needles for applications involving intracellular delivery of biomolecules as well as intracellular recording of electrophysiological signals at the cellular scale.
 He designed these devices to enable placement of the needles at characteristic dimensions equivalent to those of human cells, as well as provide the basis for interactions with the surrounding tissue defined by these cells.